Baduit/Eclair/README.md

 Mutexes are not a magic solution to make a multithreaded program, there are risk of deadlock (really bad) and it does not scale if a lot of thread must access the data.
 A good multithreaded should avoid sharing ressource and if information is needed across multiple thread, passing message between your thread is better. (and there is a lot of good ressource for it on the web) I made this library because I find the idea interesting and it has a really cool syntax.

 ## Why is it named "éclair" ?
-Because it is a very good bakery with the good stuff inside it (the icing).
+Because it is a very good bakery with the good stuff on top of it (the icing) and inside it (the custard cream).